The TYT, PCT, and TRT in the Lake Tahoe Basin

 Each trail Guide page provides specific information about that particular location, including mileage and elevation information, nearby features, lots of pictures, some videos, a written description, and a link to the Trails Forum for that location.

-The goal of the trail guide is to give you a basic familiarity with Sierra Terrain that you can build on as you hike, and allow you to share the information and experiences, the insights you develop, as well as gaining some insights from this backpacking trail guide.
+The goal of the trail guide is to give you a basic familiarity with Sierra Terrain that you can build on as you hike, and invites you to share the information and experiences you generate, the insights you develop, as well as absorbing insight and information from this backpacking trail guide.

-Many perspectives and experiences about a trail builds much better understanding that a singular perspective.
+Many perspectives and experiences about a trail builds much better understanding than a singular perspective.
 The comments links on each page lead to the forum for that specific location.
 Add your perspective.

 Your addition of side trips, loops, scrambles, and just basic advice and shared experience about the places you are familiar makes for a better trail guide.